RosemaryOjwang/Cloud-Resume-API/README.md

 ### Step 7
 Set up GitHub Actions.
-1. Create a folder .github inside the project directory and navigate into it.
+1. Create a folder .github inside the project folder and navigate to it.
 ```
 mkdir .github
 cd .github
 ```
-2. Create another folder inside the .github folder, name it workflows and navigate into it.
+2. Create another folder inside the .github folder, name it workflows and navigate to it.
 ```
 mkdir workflows
 cd workflows